rahulbansal16/rahulbansal16.github.io/_posts/2023-05-02-introducing-lanyon.md

 - **Bias For Action**
     There should be high bias for action.
 I am firm believer that you can not brainstorm for the best idea or decision.
 It requires work to make each decision right.

+- **Truth Seeker** People should try to seek truth.
+It can be simple like, Is the feature helping my customers or I am just doing it to avoid sitting idle? or complex like Do I really want to solve this problem or just doing it because people think it's cool.

 - **Growth Mindset**
     Learn from your mistake and grow.
 The ideal people would be obsessed about improving things.
 If they discover a better way.
 They will adopt the better way.

 - **Disagree and Commit**
     You can't agree on everything, but you can commit to thing and let it take it's course.

 - **Meaningul work** Don't just do things to optimise the profits.
 Do things to improve others life.

 ### Activites and Interest
 * Vipassana Meditation 🧘